 A career as a forensic analyst requires an undergraduate degree in mathematics, chemistry, biology, or a related natural science field.
-If the coursework is well planned, after finishing one of these degrees, you could immediately start applying for crime lab jobs.
-Another option would be to continue your education in graduate school earning a MSFS degree (2 year program).
-This will make you more competitive for entry level jobs and once hired will qualify you for promotions to supervisory positions.
+If the coursework is well planned, it is possible to immediately apply to some crime lab positions.
+Another option is pursuing an MSFS (Master's of Science in Forensic Science) degree in graduate school, which takes two years.
+An MSFS will increase the likelihood of gaining an entry level job and and future promotions to supervisory positions.